Design and Analysis of Electrically Charged Systems for COVID-19 Decontamination

 This equation can be further simplified as,

-\[\begin{aligned} P_{1}+\frac{1}{2} \rho v_{1}^{2}+\rho g h_{1} &=P_{2}+\frac{1}{2} \rho v_{2}^{2}+\rho g h_{2} \\ P_{1}+\frac{1}{2} \rho v_{1}^{2}+\rho g h_{1} &=P_{2}+\frac{1}{2} \rho v_{2}^{2}+\rho g h_{2} \\ P_{1}+\frac{1}{2} \rho v_{1}^{2} &=P_{2}+\frac{1}{2} \rho v_{2}^{2} \end{aligned}\]
+\[\begin{aligned} P_{1}+\frac{1}{2} \rho v_{1}^{2}+\rho g h_{1} &=P_{2}+\frac{1}{2} \rho v_{2}^{2}+\rho g h_{2} \\ P_{1}+\frac{1}{2} \rho v_{1}^{2}+\rho g h_{1} &=P_{2}+\frac{1}{2} \rho v_{2}^{2}+\rho g h_{2} \\ P_{1}+\frac{1}{2} \rho v_{1}^{2} &=P_{2}+\frac{1}{2} \rho v_{2}^{2} \end{aligned}\](Assuming elevation is same, h1=h2)

 1=Initial Intake before Entering the Filtration Unit